Taller in More Ways: Critical reception

-Taller in More Ways received generally favourable reviews from music criticss, who praised its strong pop songwriting, coherence, and standout tracks, though some noted a few weaker moments and a lack of innovation.
+Taller in More Ways received generally favourable reviews from music critics, who praised its strong pop songwriting, coherence, and standout tracks, though some noted a few weaker moments and a lack of innovation.
 Peter Robinson of The Observer, gave the album 5 out of 5 stars, summarising it as "the cool yet commercial pop queens put a spring in Peter Robinson's step."
 Yahoo!
 Music critic Anna Britten found that the album was "as much, and as little, as you would expect.
 Sugababes don't break ground – they just walk all over it," while Andy Gill from The Independent "by some distance their best effort yet."
 In his review for The Evening Standard, David Smyth noted a "coherence running through these 12 sleek, funky tracks that means even the inevitable filler doesn't feel out of place."
 K. Ross Hoffman of AllMusic awarded the album 4 out of 5 stars, labelling it "among their strongest" and favouring "the simple yet effective electro-pop club ditty "Push the Button" [and] even better in that category [the] monstrously funky "Red Dress"," as well as "Follow Me Home" and "Ugly," calling them two "aptly pitched inspirational mini-epics."
 Hoffman was less favourable about the final three cuts, saying they "fail to leave much of an impression."

 Alexis Petridis of The Guardian remarked that "you get the impression that they would be happier making R&B." In conclusion, however, he stated that "the album's strike rate is far higher than you might expect from a manufactured pop act's fourth album; it avoids the obvious pitfalls and its highpoints are genuinely high," giving the album 3 out of 5 stars.
 Nick Southall from Stylus Magazine gave the album a B+, concluding it as "not the best album in the world or even of the year, not obscurantist schizeclecto meta-pop like Annie or M.I.A. or loaded down with po-mo pop.cult. signifiers like Girls Aloud, it doesn't impart a skewed existential narrative like Britney, but Taller in More Ways is absolutely bursting with tunes, and as such it's hard to resist."
 Joe Muggs from The Daily Telegraph called Taller in Many Ways "another triumphant pop album [that] shows no sign of spoiling their run of chart successes."
 While he felt that "there are perhaps one too many slow-to-mid-tempo attempts to appear "grown up" [...] thankfully, especially on the Austin-produced up-tempo tracks, the Sugababes' bad attitude is present and correct."
 Sydney Morning Herald editor Alex Roginski remarked that some of the writing on the album was "flat," but found that while "if it's not quite as street smart as its makers intended, Taller in Many Ways is still a spirited record paving a fresh pop pathway for the reborn babes."

 The album was ranked number 23 on Observer Music Monthly's Top 100 Albums list in 2005.